FREQUENTLY ASKED QUESTIONS

 Q. What is the Transportation Access Fee applied to?

-A. Parking and Traffic Regulations are enforced 24 hours a day by Parking Services and the FAMU Police Department.
+A. Traffic & Transportation Regulations are enforced 24 hours a day by Parking Services and the FAMU Police Department.

-Q. Where can I obtain a copy of the Parking and Traffic Regulations?
+Q. Where can I obtain a copy of the Traffic & Transportation Regulations?

 Q. When and how is student vehicle registration conducted?

 A. Student registration begins each year in July and continues through the entire year.
 Student vehicle registration is conducted online at www.famu.edu/Parking.
 Click on the “Faculty, Staff, and Student Vehicle Registration” Next click “Get Permits” and select Affiliated Login.
 Students will sign on using their iRattler credentials and proceed with registration.**First Time student registrants please email Parkingservices@famu.edu to receive access to the portal.

 A. Virtual Permits use your license plate information and a connected database to identify your vehicle rather than a traditional affixed decal or hang tag permit.
 Similar to the traditional parking permit registration: Students, Faculty, and Staff must enter information such as vehicle details (license plate number, make/model, color, etc.), home addresses, e-mails, and phone numbers online.

 Q. How will my license plate information be used?

 A. The license plate information collected in this process will only be referenced against the campus database for the strict purposes of verifying FAMU parking permits on campus.